World shares slip and gold sets a fresh record high of over $3,550 per ounce

 Investors have been shifting away from U.S. Treasuries for years but that shift has accelerated this year due to worries over U.S. government debt, trade tensions and geopolitical risks, said Ipek Ozkardeskaya, a senior analyst at Swissquote Bank.

+The future for the S&P 500 lost 0.5% while that for the Dow Jones Industrial Average was 0.4% lower.

-Since Wall Street was shuttered for the day, analysts said traders also were still focusing on the potential implications of a ruling by a U.S. court against Trump’s higher tariffs on many countries around the world.
+Since Wall Street was shuttered on Monday, analysts said traders also were still focusing on the potential implications of Friday's ruling by a U.S. court against Trump’s higher tariffs on many countries around the world.

-In Tokyo the Nikkei 225 edged 0.1% higher to 42,229.39 as investors snapped up bargains following recent losses.
+In Tokyo, the Nikkei 225 picked up 0.3% to 42,310.49 as investors snapped up bargains following recent losses.
 An auction of 10-year Japanese government bonds was expected to test the stability of that market.

 The U.S. Court of Appeals for the Federal Circuit ruled Friday, 7-4, that Trump went too far when he declared national emergencies to justify imposing sharply higher import taxes on almost every country on earth.